j4cko/hdf5_metadataindex/README.md

 ## Other ToDo ##
   * provide a better **CLI interface**:
-    - check for changes in files (easily done with the mtime that is saved)
     - output formats: print all results with all attributes, print only filenames, only datasetnames, both together, ...
-  * **HDF5 tables** (as written out by qdp): Tables are often stored along with the data (in these cases, a group holds two datasets, `table[0-9]*` and `data[0-9]*`).
-This is important information on the data layout in the dataset and is in principle metadata.
-Evaluating these tables could return information of hyperslab, blocks and so on that need to be read.